Clementine Ford: Personal life

-In 2011, stated that she was a vegan.
+In 2011, Ford stated that she was a vegan.

 According to her mother, Cybill Shepherd, Ford suffers from multiple sclerosis.

 Relationships and marriages

 In 2000, Ford married Canadian actor Chad Todhunter.
 They divorced in 2004.

-In March 2009, Ford revealed that she is bisexual in an interview with Diva magazine.
+In March 2009, Ford revealed in an interview with Diva magazine that she is bisexual.
 In May 2009, Ford told Soap Opera Digest that she was in a relationship with musician and record producer Linda Perry.